robert-muriithi/robert-muriithi/README.md

 - 🔭 I’m currently at school
 - 🌱 Technical Writer at Section.io.
 Here is the link to my [published articles](https://www.section.io/engineering-education/authors/robert-muriithi/)
-- 👯 Obsessed With Android Native Development
+- 👯 Obsessed With Mobile Development
 - 📫 How to reach me: +254790027948 || njuguiinirobert@gmail.com
 - 🌱 Link to my [portifolio](https://robert-muriithi.github.io/Portifolio/)